- Energy

 In comparison, bird deaths from energy sources like Ivanpah are a drop in the bucket.
 But what if we narrow our focus to energy sources anyway?

 A 2016 estimate suggested that 0.7 to 3.5 birds died at Ivanpah for each gigawatt-hour of electricity the plant produced (a gigawatt-hour is enough to power about 160 average Californian homes for a year).
-According to estimates for the year 2009, Ivanpah’s number is higher than the 0.27 bird deaths per gigawatt-hour attributed to wind turbines and the 0.42 attributed to nuclear power, but significantly lower than the 5.18 attributed to fossil fuel electricity[3].
+According to estimates for the year 2009, Ivanpah’s casualty count is higher than the 0.27 bird deaths per gigawatt-hour attributed to wind turbines and the 0.42 attributed to nuclear power, but significantly lower than the 5.18 attributed to fossil fuel electricity[3].

 Any bird deaths are certainly unfortunate, and the data is far from conclusive, but what data we do have suggests that it’s misleading to single out Ivanpah for bird deaths among other sources.